-Martins Beach was historically a popular family beach and surf spot before the adjacent property between the beach and the highway was purchased and public access was blocked.
-This resulted in legal challenges, popular resentment, and extensive press coverage since the California State Constitution includes a provision for public beach access.
-Previous owners of the land had allowed the public to park at the beach for a fee.
+Since the early 1900s, the land was owned by the Deeney family who allowed the public free access to the beach.
+In the early 1920s, the Deeneys leased the beach to the Watts family who managed visitor amenities and allowed free use of the beach in exchange for paid parking.
+The beach became a popular location for families and surfers.
+In 2008, Martins Beach and the adjacent property between the beach and the highway were purchased and public access was blocked.
+This subsequently became the center of a legal dispute over public beach access which is a provision of the California State Constitution, resulting in legal challenges, popular resentment, and extensive press coverage.
 In 2014, a legal ruling concluded that the property is not subject to aspects of the California Constitution because it was originally a land grant that predated the State, and therefore, subject to terms in the Treaty of Guadalupe Hidalgo.
 But in 2017, an appeals court ruled that public access could not be restricted to the beach without first obtaining a permit from the California Coastal Commission.
 Read more here and here.
-Explore more of Martins Beach here:
+Explore more of Martins Beach and Half Moon Bay here: